How to Become a Notary in Indiana

 - Be a citizen or permanent legal resident of the United States.

-- Not be disqualified to receive a commission under IC 33-42-13.
+- Not be disqualified to receive a commission under IC 33-42-13 and IC 5-8-3-1.

 - Satisfy all educational requirements.